Cholee is a stay-at-home mom who enjoys creating family and budget-friendly recipes from scratch.

 Venison steaks are another favorite.
 The key to making these types of steaks is knowing how long to cook them to get the proper tenderness.
-Venison has a great flavor, however it can be a bit game-y to some people.
-Many people will mask the game-y flavor by marinating the meat over night in one of their favorite sauces or marinades.
+Venison has a great flavor; however, it can be a bit game-y to some people.
+Many people will mask the game-y flavor by marinating the meat overnight in one of their favorite sauces or marinades.
 Citrus is the best type of marinade if you are trying to mask the flavor.

-For our steaks we simply season with Lawry's (a mix meat seasoning) and a dash of salt and pepper.
+For our steaks, we simply season with Lawry's (a mix meat seasoning) and a dash of salt and pepper.
 I absolutely love the taste of venison steaks and feel you lose the great flavor when using marinades.
-We grill them to medium rare and they are the perfect steaks, tender and juicy.
+We grill them to medium-rare, and they are the perfect steaks, tender and juicy.
 Roughly 4 minutes per side.

 Trying to cook these steaks to a medium or well done will result in dry and tough steaks.
-Venison steaks are best cooked to medium rare and left on a covered plate to keep warm.
+Venison steaks are best cooked to medium-rare and left on a covered plate to keep warm.
 Leaving them on the grill too long or to keep them warm will also result in dry steaks.

-Burgers are a must have in my household, and we grill out at least once a week year round.
+Burgers are a must-have in my household, and we grill out at least once a week, year-round.
 Being a lean meat, venison needs fat before it can be ground into burgers.
 If you can grind your own meat I highly recommend that route so you can ensure the most accurate ratio of meat to fat.
 I prefer my meat to be right around 80/20 as anything under 15 percent fat will fall apart.
 If you use a butcher you can always ask how much fat they added when grinding the meat.
 My top two fat products are pork fat or simply using good ole bacon.
 Some grocery stores and butchers will sell bacon trimmings, which are perfect for grinding with venison.
 You could also follow a recipe that uses butter or egg and breadcrumbs, but I love the flavor you get from using pork fat products.

 To make the actual patties, I recommend forming them just until they come together.
 Forming your patties too tightly can cause them to fall apart or dry out.
 I also like putting a small thumb indent into the centers to help keep the burgers from shrinking.

 When grilling I always only flip the burgers once.
 Handling the patties too much can cause them to fall apart, and you never want to squish the patties with a spatula.
-Grill the burgers over med-high heat, but not directly over the flame for about 3 to 4 minutes per side.
+Grill the burgers over medium-high heat, but not directly over the flame for about 3 to 4 minutes per side.
 When the burgers stop sizzling you know it's time to flip them.

 - 1 1/2 pounds of venison